 How do American universities stack up against the competition overseas?
 Next to each university in our ranking is the country where the university resides.
 The country that you’ll find overwhelmingly represented is the United States.
 Indeed, over half of the world’s hundred best universities (52 to be exact) are in the U.S.

-As you scan this list, you’ll notice some interesting things.
+As you scan this list, you’ll notice some interesting patterns.
 Of the top ten universities in the world, the top eight are in the United States.
 Most of the Ivy League schools are on the list.
 Also, most of the University of California campuses are on this list as well.
+Other interesting patterns emerge when looking at this list as a whole.

 The 100 Best Universities in the World